-Posted Thursday, July 26th, 2018 by Verified Volunteers Staff
+Posted Thursday, July 26th, 2018 by Verified Volunteers and VolunteerPro Staff

 Do you have work/life balance?
 The term has become a buzzword for human resources in the non-profit world, but the reasoning behind the word holds true for volunteer organizations as well.
 Work-life balance has been defined as the balance that a person needs between time allocated for work and other aspects of life including personal interests, family, social or leisure activities.

 According to Mental Health America, “With so many of us torn between juggling heavy workloads, managing relationships and family responsibilities, and squeezing in outside interests, it’s no surprise that more than one in four Americans describe themselves as “super stressed”.
 And that’s not balanced—or healthy.”
 Stress can weaken our immune systems, leaving us open to colds, backaches and even heart disease!

 When work/life balance is “out of balance” for an extended period of time, it can lead to burnout.
 This is even more prevalent for volunteer organization managers.
 Our partner, VolunteerPro, explains that it is common for burnout in the volunteer field, “For mission-centric people, these can be dark days where the work no longer seems to matter, and the joy is gone.”
 Volunteer manager work is “so vital to our communities and our missions and if the very people who make volunteerism magic are wiped out, we’re all in trouble.”

 Open communication is one of the most effective things that a volunteer organization can do to avoid burnout and keep the volunteer management and staff on the right track.
 VolunteerPro has shared four suggestions for preventing volunteer manager burnout: